how to get rid of blackheads naturally

 Shop mechanical exfoliants/scrubs!

-4. Weekly Clay Mask To Remove Blackheads Naturally
+4. Weekly Clay or Charcoal Mask To Remove Blackheads Naturally

 I use a clay mask once a week to de-gunkify my skin and prevent blackheads.
 Clay masks are great for soaking up dirt and oil that collect in pores; the clay acts like an oil magnet to suck every last drop of oil out.